sel-va/PLSQL-Retail-Business-Management-System/README.md

 2. Open the project in Oracle SQL Developer or any other SQL client
 3. Connect to the database
-4. Run the SQL scripts in named as master_script.sql which placed in "C:\sqltemp\", it automaticaly excute all sql files in order wise.
+4. Run the SQL scripts named as 'master_script.sql' which are located in the directory "C:\sqltemp\".
+It will automatically execute all SQL files in the order they are listed.

 ## **Built With**